baroquon/reefpoints/source/posts/2017-10-02-animating-background-gradients-pwa.md

 <p data-height="265" data-theme-id="0" data-slug-hash="GMgpEW" data-default-tab="css,result" data-user="jdsteinbach" data-embed-version="2" data-pen-title="Transitioning Gradient: Pseudo-Element Position" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/jdsteinbach/pen/GMgpEW/">Transitioning Gradient: Pseudo-Element Position</a> by James Steinbach (<a href="https://codepen.io/jdsteinbach">@jdsteinbach</a>) on <a href="https://codepen.io">CodePen</a>.</p>

-### Use a Overlay
+### Use an Overlay

 This fits a separate use case.
 In this method, we don’t get the visual effect of a "moving" background.
 Rather, one color changes.
-In this instance we create a gradient that fades to transparent in `background-image`, then transition the `background-color` behind it.
-Only one of the colors changes, but if the the entire `background-gradient` is semi-transparent, the entire gradient appears to change color.
+In this instance, we create a gradient that fades to transparent in `background-image`, then transition the `background-color` behind it.
+Only one of the colors changes, but if the entire `background-gradient` is semi-transparent, the entire gradient appears to change color.
 If you use `mix-blend-mode` (and it's actually supported in your users' browsers), you can create some really interesting effects with color blending.

 <p data-height="265" data-theme-id="0" data-slug-hash="RLNrdq" data-default-tab="css,result" data-user="jdsteinbach" data-embed-version="2" data-pen-title="Transitioning Gradient: Pseudo-Element Overlay" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/jdsteinbach/pen/RLNrdq/">Transitioning Gradient: Pseudo-Element Overlay</a> by James Steinbach (<a href="https://codepen.io/jdsteinbach">@jdsteinbach</a>) on <a href="https://codepen.io">CodePen</a>.</p>